theposch/mainstream/docs/README.md

 Real-time search across assets, users, and streams with auto-suggest and accurate total counts.

 ### Following Feed
-See assets from users you follow.
+See assets from users and streams you follow.

 ## Development